AdobeDocs/document-cloud-learn.en/help/acrobat/advanced-tasks/optimizeseo.md

 *   Use a single main heading/title beginning with a keyword
 *   Use keyword subheadings organized in a hierarchical structure
 *   Use short paragraphs containing keywords and lists
-*   Add internal and external (content on your website or other websites) hyperlinks
+*   Add internal and external content to your website or other websites with hyperlinks
 *   Add a hyperlinked table of contents for documents longer than 25 pages
-*   Run [text recognition](https://experienceleague.adobe.com/docs/document-cloud-learn/acrobat-learning/getting-started/scan-and-ocr.html) on all scanned documents
+*   Run [text recognition](https://experienceleague.adobe.com/en/docs/document-cloud-learn/acrobat-learning/getting-started/scan-and-ocr) on all scanned documents
 *   Build PDFs that are mobile friendly
     To check the mobile viewing experience of your PDF, open the file in the [Acrobat Reader mobile app](https://www.adobe.com/acrobat/mobile/acrobat-reader.html) and turn on Liquid Mode.
 Include additional subheadings if necessary to improve navigation.